gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

   obj["this"] = obj;
 ```

-It produces
-a cyclic reference.
-See this old example (In this version `this` refers to the object being built):
+However, it produces a cyclic reference.
+See the execution for this old example (In this version `this` refers to the object being built):

 ```ruby
 ➜  eloquentjsegg git:(private2019) ✗ cat examples/bind.egg